Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network: Results and Analysis

 \subsubsection{MODTRAN Test Dataset}

-\Fig{fig:MODTRANemissRetri} shows the retrieved emissivity for 16 different materials whose emissive spectra are neither constant nor near constant (with a small perturbation) in the MODTRAN testing dataset between $8.5\ \mu m $ and $13\ \mu m$.
+\Fig{fig:MODTRANemissRetri} shows the retrieved emissivity for 16 materials whose emissive spectra are neither constant nor near constant (with a small perturbation) in the MODTRAN testing dataset between $8.5\ \mu m $ and $13\ \mu m$.
 In this test dataset, all materials are measured at two different temperatures (i.e., $295\ K$, $315\ K$).
 A grid search method is used to estimate the likely temperature, as shown in \Fig{fig:retrieveT} while the target emissivity is retrieved at the two estimated temperatures.

-The retrieved emissivity via the proposed hybrid network, have successfully captured the spectral properties of different materials.
-The network has a better performance on targets with a smooth and continuous varying emissive spectra, such as aluminum, steel, granite, and olive gloss paint.
+The retrieved emissivity via the proposed hybrid network, has successfully captured the spectral properties of different materials.
+The network has a better performance on targets with smooth and continuously varying emissive spectra, such as aluminum, steel, granite, and olive gloss paint.
 There exist larger errors at peaks or dips of the spectra having dramatic changes within a small wavelength range or jagged spectral signatures, such as black plastic.

 The minimum and maximum MAE/RMSE of different materials over all wavelengths from $7.5\ \mu m$ to $13.5\ \mu m$ and observations in the test dataset are 0.0102/0.0137 and 0.0142/0.031, respectively.
-There exist larger errors at both two tails of spectrum before $8.5\ \mu m$ and after $12.5\ \mu m$.
-This is because the atmospheric absorption around these wavelength bands is very strong, which results in a low transmission for the radiance reaching at the sensor.
-Thus, small noises may cause larger errors of predicted transmission and downwelling radiance, shown in \Fig{fig:transResidual} and \Fig{fig:downResidual}.
-This can also be indicated by that the maximum RMSE is two times larger than the maximum MAE since RMSE usually addresses larger errors with larger weights.
+There exist larger errors at both two tails of the spectrum before $8.5\ \mu m$ and after $12.5\ \mu m$.
+This is because the atmospheric absorption around these wavelength bands is strong, which results in a low transmission for the radiance reaching at the sensor.
+Thus, small noise may cause larger errors of predicted transmission and downwelling radiance, shown in \Fig{fig:transResidual} and \Fig{fig:downResidual}.
+This is also indicated by that the maximum RMSE is two times larger than the maximum MAE because RMSE usually addresses larger errors with larger weights.
 The detailed investigation of the error source is given in the following section.